Maumagnaguagno/slim-pickins-jekyll-theme/projects/project1.md

 ### Academic Collaborators

+ - Luiz Marcos, DCA/UFRN.
  - Felipe Meneguzzi, MIR/FACIN/PUCRS.
  - Rafael Bordini, SMART/FACIN/PUCRS.
- - Luiz Marcos, DCA/UFRN.
- - ???

-### Students

- - Marcelo Paravisi, PhD student on Computer Science/PUCRS, Adivised by Alexandre Amory, role: system simulation, path planning, integration to middleware.
- - Davi Henrique, PhD student UFRN, Adivised by LM Goançalves. role:  control theory;

 ## Papers

- - title and link. full bibio data is already available at ...
+ - A Survey on Unmanned Surface Vehicles for Disaster Robotics: Main Challenges and Directions.
+Jorge, V.; Granada, R.; Maidana, R.; Jurak, D. A.; Heck, G.; Negreiros, A. P. F.; dos Santos, D. H.; Gonçalves, L. M. G.; and Amory, A. Sensors, 19(3).
+2019.

 ## Repositories

- - links to public repositories.
+ - check the link to the other sub-projects to access the source codes;

 ## Media

-videos and photos.
+ - check the link to the other sub-projects to access videos and photos.